 Todd is the CEO and co-founder of MapD Technologies.
 Todd originally conceived the idea for MapD while doing graduate research at Harvard.
-He later joined MIT's CSAIL as research fellow, under the supervision of Sam Madden and Michael Stonebraker before founding MapD.
+He later joined MIT's CSAIL as a research fellow, under the supervision of Sam Madden and Turing Award winner Michael Stonebraker, before founding MapD.

-Grant brings to MapD more than 20 years of expertise in the software industry.
+Grant has more than 20 years of senior commercial experience in enterprise software.
 Prior to joining MapD he was the CMO of Anaplan from 2015 to 2017.
-Prior, he was the CEO, President, and Co-founder of Orbis, acquired by Infor in 2012.
-Following the acquisition, he was the Global VP and GM of Integrated Marketing Management.
-Grant also spent more than 10 years as the Managing Director and Co-founder of Australian-based companies Brand Manager and ProductBank.
-He holds a Bachelor of Commerce degree from the Australian National University
+Before that, he was the Global VP and GM of Integrated Marketing Management and CRM at Infor, following Infor's acquisition of Orbis, where Grant was CEO and co-founder.
+Grant also spent more than 10 years as the Managing Director and co-founder of marketing technology businesses Brand Manager and ProductBank.
+He holds a Bachelor of Commerce degree from the Australian National University.

 Ché is responsible for all sales, sales engineering and customer success teams globally.
 He was most recently President/COO at Neokami, a breakthrough Artificial Intelligence software company that was successfully acquired by Relayr.
 Previously, Ché led sales globally for Cisco Systems’ Data & Analytics Business Group, served as EVP of Worldwide Field Operations at Composite Software, and held senior management positions with BEA Systems, BroadVision and Deloitte Consulting.
 He holds a Bachelor of Engineering from South Bank University, London.